A Lesson to Learn: Revlon Inc. (REV)

-Revlon Inc. (NYSE:REV) went up by 91.28% from its latest closing price compared to the recent 1-year high of $17.65.
-The company’s stock price has collected 81.95% of gains in the last five trading sessions.
-The Wall Street Journal reported on 06/16/22 that Cosmetics Maker Revlon Files for Bankruptcy
+Revlon Inc. (NYSE:REV) went up by 10.42% from its latest closing price compared to the recent 1-year high of $17.65.
+The company’s stock price has collected 307.69% of gains in the last five trading sessions.
+Barron’s reported on 06/23/22 that Revlon Bonds Are in the Tank.
+It’s a Bad Sign for the High-Flying Stock.

 Is It Worth Investing in Revlon Inc. (NYSE :REV) Right Now?